lwttez/discord-auto-message-sender/README.md

+# self-botting is no longer supported by discord.py as of 22/12/2023, rendering this useless
+-

 # discord-auto-message-sender
 Tired of posting messages manually?
 This Python script allows you to autoamatically posts messages with configurable wait times between messages.